a-blondel/mohh-master-server/README.md

 To make the game to use this server you need to enable a `Private Server` Riivolution patch when booting the game.
 You can use either `NoSSL` or `Wiimmfi` options.
 This server contains a built-in NWC server to be used with `NoSSL` option if you redirect `naswii.nintendowifi.net` traffic (next chapter).
-Riivolution patches can be found here : https://github.com/a-blondel/mohh2-wii-patch
+Riivolution patches can be found here : [EA Nation patches](https://github.com/a-blondel/ea-nation-patches)

 ### 2/ Hosts file or DNS